polypodes/euradionantes-EE2014/README.md

 An EuradioNantes website for 2014 european elections.

-## WIP
+This is a Github Pages based website: http://polypodes.github.io/euradionantes-EE2014o

-It’s a work in progress, more infos to come.
+Plase consider & work in the *gh-pages branch as the main branch*